TampereJS/tamperejs-org/README.md

 - Propose a change under GitHub Issues
 - Change is accepted for further work if
     - It has all the sections answered
-    - A mob of 3+ people join and all agree the definition
+    - A group of 3+ people join
+    - Whole group agree on the definition
-    - All agree that the change would serves the mission in a measurable way
+    - Whole group agree that the change would serve the mission in a measurable way

-**Note:** The organizers have a veto rights if the change is not serving the mission
+**Note:** The organizers have a veto rights if the change is deemed not to serve the mission

 ## Modules